Morikoi/asteroid-blaster/docs/topics/platforms.md

 # Platforms

-An Observability platform provides tools, method
+An Observability platform provides tools, methods and workflows to consume by users, and manage b